 5. ANZAC Biscuits

 To understand these biscuits you first need to understand the acronym ANZAC which stands for Australia and New Zealand Army Corps.
-This goes on to help explain the simplistic ingredients such as no eggs as this biscuit was often baked and posted to deployed soldiers during World War I, so need to be able to last long periods of time.
+This goes on to help explain the simplistic ingredients such as no eggs as this biscuit was often baked and posted to deployed soldiers during World War I, so needs to be able to last long periods of time.

 This also answers a modern debate in Australia of whether they should be crispy or soft and chewy.
 The true traditional versions clearly had to be dry and crisp to last the postage and war storage.
 These days however there is a wider variety, many of which do contain eggs and are soft and chewy.

 This version is based on a recipe published in the early 1900’s around the time of the First World War and what I consider the true traditional version.
-It was cooked and photographed in a wood-fired oven from the late 1800’s c/o Fort Nisqualli Living History Museum who gracefully allowed me to cook in their period-accurate kitchen.
+It was cooked and photographed in a wood-fired oven from the late 1800’s c/o Fort Nisqualli Living History Museum which gracefully allowed me to cook in their period-accurate kitchen.

 6. Rocky Road

 In traditional Australian style, this has a back story too.
 It was originally concocted way back when most goods were still being shipped from Europe, so it wasn’t unusual after the long voyages for items to arrive spoiled.